 About the Better Buildings Challenge

 In the U.S., it costs $200 billion a year to power the buildings where we work, shop, and go to school and another $200 billion for industrial energy use.
 On average 20-30% of this energy is wasted.
 By reducing the waste of energy in buildings we can save energy and money, create good jobs, and avoid significant emissions of CO2.
 That’s why DOE challenged leading CEOs and executives of U.S. companies, manufacturers, universities, school districts, multifamily organizations, and state and local governments to take the Better Buildings Challenge.
-Today hundreds of organizations have taken the Better Buildings Challenge to reduce energy use throughout their portfolios by at least 20% over 10 years.
+Hundreds of organizations have taken the Better Buildings Challenge to reduce energy use throughout their portfolios by at least 20% over 10 years.
 Partners not only agree to share their annual progress but also their solutions that provide replicable models for others to follow.

 Browse the list of leading organizations who have stepped up to the Better Buildings Challenge.
 Sort by sector, location, or A-Z.

 Are you a building owner, operator, or manager interested in joining the Better Buildings Challenge?